Musculoskeletal Diagnostic Ultrasound / EMG

 Electromyography / Nerve Conduction Study (EMG / NCS) is a diagnostic procedure that can be used to predict many different health concerns, including paresthesias (tingling and numbness), carpal tunnel syndrome (CTS), cervical and lumbar radiculopathy, tarsal tunnel syndrome, ulnar nerve palsy, myopathy, brachial plexopathy, and many other muscle- and nerve-related conditions.

 Through his experience at Children’s National Medical Center in Washington, DC treating children with pain using medical acupuncture, Dr. Sniezek developed a procedure that helps to reduce anxiety and makes the overall EMG testing experience much less uncomfortable.
 According to Dr. Sniezek, “EMG’s do not have to be painful.”

-Like with most procedures, the skill and experience of the physician performing the test can impact the comfort level of the patient and quality of the results of the test.
-Dr. Sniezek has developed a much less uncomfortable EMG by integrating the skills he developed during his residency training at George Washington University Medical Center (1989), medical acupuncture training at UCLA School of Medicine (1995) and Harvard Medical School Postgraduate Studies (2007).
+As with most procedures, the skill and experience of the physician performing the test can impact the comfort level of the patient and quality of the results of the test.
+Dr. Sniezek has developed a much less uncomfortable EMG by integrating the skills he developed during his residency training at George Washington University Medical Center (1989), medical acupuncture training at UCLA School of Medicine (1995), and Harvard Medical School Postgraduate Studies (2007).

 For more information about Dr. Sniezek and Gentle EMG Services, please contact us!